ghostbyt3/ghostbyt3.github.io/_posts/2020-06-18-HTB-Querier.md

 ## SMB Enumeration

 Started with SMB and there is a `Report` share available for us.
-I logged in with any password and downloaded the file to my machine.
+I logged in without any password and downloaded the file to my machine.

 ```bash
 root@kali:~/CTF/HTB/Boxes/Querier# smbclient -L 10.10.10.125